The 4 Best Foods for Gut Health

+Many gut healthy foods are also high in fibre.
 Add a source of fibre to every meal.
 The best foods for gut health that are high in fibre include:

 The bacteria in your food help to populate or repopulate your gut with beneficial bacteria.
 The most commonly known example is eating yoghurt: People who have a diet high in yoghurt also have a gut bacteria population that represents the bacteria found in the yoghurt.

 While you can always reach for a probiotic supplement, going straight to the source and getting your nutrition through whole foods is always ideal.
 For instance, eating fermented foods gets you the full spectrum of the living bacteria, including all the healthy byproducts, enzymes and compounds that the bacteria produced in the food you’re eating.

 What are the best fermented foods for gut health?

 Some of the best fermented foods for gut health include:

 Get your Brain Health Score in 4 minutesTake the quiz

 What are the worst foods for your gut?

 It’s important to not only add healthy, gut-friendly foods to your daily meals, but also to subtract unhealthy dietary practices.